-In this article we show you the 7 most important factors to consider before buying a thermal imaging camera for temperature measurement, and especially when its use is in industrial applications.
+Discover the 7 most important factors to consider before buying a infrared camera for temperature measurement, and especially when its use is in industrial applications.

 1. Temperature range / value to be measured

-The highest and lowest temperature required to be measured defines the temperature range required by the thermal imager.
+The highest and lowest temperature required to be measured defines the temperature range required by the thermal camera.
 The range is the set of temperatures that the camera is capable of measuring.

 2. Spectral range

-The spectral range is the range of wavelengths that the camera sensor is able to detect.
+The spectral range is the range of wavelengths that the thermal camera sensor is able to detect.

 The spectral range is an important factor to consider when selecting a thermal camera and will depend on the target material and its emissivity.
 Emissivity is the parameter that determines the proportion of thermal radiation emitted by a surface or object due to its temperature.